sanjeevyadavIT/Interviewee-Questions/README.md

 | 22 | Do you have a higher turnover rate for minorities in the company as a whole, and in the department specifically?|
 | 23 | If there is downtime during work hours, what are the expectations? (aka: can I read and study for a cert during work hours if there's nothing to do?)|
 | 24 | Who will I be working most closely with?
+| 25 | According to you what are the qualities that new employee should must have?
+And which are the qualities that I have from that?

 ## 🤝 Contributing [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)